JMoss86/mousey_run/README.md

 Created as an exercise in inheritance with Python for assistance building a Mouse Guard campaign.
 * Names and Statuses are special Enums.
-* Subjects have Names and a list of Statuses.
+* Tokens have a Name and a list of Statuses.
-* Subjects have internal ability to parse, change, and validate their attributes.
-* Towns are Subjects, and have a list of Tokens they interact with based on their subclasses.
-* Tokens are Subjects, and have a current Town and a set of Towns to Love and Hate.
+* Nouns are Tokens with a Place and a list of Inventory.
-* Tokens Move and Reset between seasons base on their subclasses; they may also alter Statuses.
+* Setting a Noun's Place or adding to its Inventory sets the Place of the items in the Noun's Inventory.
+* Places are Macro Nouns that return themselves as their Place.
+* Items are Micro Nouns that return a list of themselves as their Inventory.
+* People are both Macro and Micro Nouns.